 After the calamities of the Young Timer race were cleared, a rather enjoyable classic race was held – here are some examples:

-This was the Classica Trophy, in which contestants essentially have to lap while keeping to average lap-times, which is more difficult that you might think.
+This was the Classica Trophy, in which contestants essentially have to lap while keeping to average lap-times, which is more difficult than you might think.
 After which I started heading out of the track as the day began to close.
 Two more photos were taken on the way to the parking area:

 A rather lovely early 911 parked near Salzburgring’s offices.
 And before stepping out of the track, here’s a video with some impressions of the day: